riceissa/issarice.com/wiki/malaria-notes.md

 > sprayers returned and sprayed again.
 The result was roughly a once-a-month
 > spraying cycle with exceedingly high per capita costs.

+* DDT not used "because of concerns over its effectiveness in coastal Liberia".
+* Fog generator attempted but "achieved limited success, owing to the difficulty of getting proper wind direction and movement and the need to release the fog before the sun's heat became intense after 9 a.m.
+  A technology that had worked reasonably well in the United States did not transfer well to coastal Liberia."

 # Malaria FAQs

 * [CDC's malaria FAQ](https://www.cdc.gov/Malaria/about/faqs.html)